The Origins of Dangerous Harping

 They were considered dangerous!
 At that moment in Irish history, harping went underground.

 In 1792 there was a call out for harpers to assemble in Belfast.
 Bunting documented the composition, style and repertoire of the remaining harpers, in a bid to save the dwindling art form.
-His work was pivotal and helped thread the ancient traditional music through to the modern day.
-Thanks to the first-ever Belfast Harpers Assemble and the Bunting Manuscripts, traditional harp music is thriving today.
+His work was pivotal and helped thread the ancient traditional music to the modern day.
+Thanks to the first-ever Belfast Harpers Assemble and the Bunting Manuscripts, Irish traditional harp music is thriving today.

 In March 2024 for the Imagine, Politics and Ideas Festival, Ursula presented a show entitled How Many Bardic Harpers Does it Take to Change a Lightbulb?
 A study of what got lost in Ireland's harping history.
 The show sold out and received a standing ovation.
 This work explored the bardic harping culture which included elements of entertainment, humour, songwriting, stagecraft, satire, social commentary, history and performance.
 This was a deep dive into what got lost when the bardic harpers were driven underground in the timescale between 1600 and 1792.
-Ursula looked at what did NOT emerge at the Bunting festival.
+Ursula focused on what did NOT emerge at the Bunting festival.
 How the image and role of the harp changed in society.

 Astoundingly, this work uncovered a fresh perspective.
 Remarkably, Ursula believes it resonates with her work as The Dangerous Harpist.
 The conclusions draw parallels between Ireland in the 1600s and 2020.
 How the arts and culture contribute to the social changes and orchestrated agendas.
 The consequences of cancel culture today and how it impacted her work as The Dangerous Harpist.